Updated: Aug 18

 As an adult I’ve felt I’m often playing out the same scenarios over and over again with different toys and different judges.
 An incident in traffic, a conflict at work, a friend who does something I think is incorrect or hurtful.
 The judges have come to live inside my head or in the words of my friends when we gossip about what happened, “Can you believe it!?
 Can you believe he did it again?”

 As human beings we have learned how to have boundaries.
 We have learned how to communicate our needs.
 We have learned how to say, “I am sorry.”
 Now, we must learn how to forgive even when these boundaries are broken, even when we want to make someone wrong, even when blame feels warranted.

 We must learn how to forgive, just because.
 We must learn to love the relief and the space and caring that moves in when forgiveness is chosen over blame.
-We must forgive because there is enough anger, blame, and judgement in the world to fill it with pain for another century.
+We must forgive because there is enough anger, blame, and judgement in the world to fill it with pain for another 10 centuries.

 How many times when someone has said, “I’m sorry,” or in the case of a child, or even our court system, been made to say so by a parent or authority figure, has it actually meant anything?